f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Continue with the steps below to allow secure connectivity to the AWS hosted application.

-Task 1.
+Excercise 1.
 Create Private Origin Pool
 ---------------------------

 Previously we created an origin pool that was accessible via the Public Internet.